 The Board has recognized that direct evidence of reprisal is often rare.
 Therefore, to establish retaliation based on circumstantial evidence, the Board has held that an employee must provide evidence showing a "convincing mosaic" of retaliation.
 Rhee v.
 Dep't of the Treasury, 117 M.S.P.R.
 640, 651 (2012).
-As stated earlier, this mosaic includes three general types of evidence: 1) evidence of suspicious timing, ambiguous oral or written statements, behavior toward or comments directed at other employees in the protected group, and other bits and pieces from which an inference of retaliatory intent might be drawn; 2) evidence that employees similarly situated to the appellant have been better treated; and 3) evidence that the employer's stated reason for its action is pretextual.
+This mosaic includes three general types of evidence: 1) Evidence of suspicious timing, ambiguous oral or written statements, behavior toward or comments directed at other employees in the protected group, and other bits and pieces from which an inference of retaliatory intent might be drawn; 2) Evidence that employees similarly situated to the appellant have been better treated; and 3) Evidence that the employer's stated reason for its action is pretextual.
 Crump v.
 Dep't of Veterans Affairs, 114 M.S.P.R.
-224, 229-30 (2010); Marshall v.
+224, 229-230 (2010); Marshall v.
 Dep't of Veterans Affairs, 111 M.S.P.R.
 5, 11 (2008).